About Us

 Placemaking Through Stories and Art

-We gather oral histories, everyday objects, and old ephemera that capture the past and present meanings of place.
-We turn to them in our creative projects, making the many layers of local history visible again and nurturing a common sense of place.
+We gather oral histories, objects, and old ephemera that capture the past and present meanings of place.
+We turn to them in our creative projects, making the many layers of local history visible and nurturing a common sense of place.

 Supporting Local Small-Scale Economy

-We support local livelihoods, especially women running hospitality micro-businesses, by helping attract visitors, buying dairy, produce, and honey directly from small-scale producers, inviting them to share their skills, and offering volunteer labor when help is needed.
+We support local livelihoods, especially women running hospitality micro-businesses, by helping to attract visitors, buying dairy, produce, and honey directly from small-scale producers, inviting them to share their skills, and offering volunteer labor when help is needed.

-Our history and vision
+Our history

-Our “something-out-of-nothing” approach to creativity and art has grown directly from the context of Tumanyan.
+It wasn’t only the collective work that reshaped the project but also the place itself.
+Tumanyan has become a generous home, even as we remain newcomers here.
+Being “here” for us means engaging with its many layers – its landscape and built environment, its ancient past, its rise as a twentieth-century industrial center, and the long aftermath of deindustrialization, with all the difficulties and everyday forms of resilience it produced.
+Our approach to creativity and art has grown directly from the context of Tumanyan.
 A conventional art residency, with its predictable formats, high resource demands, and social exclusivity, would have created an incongruous and ethically fraught presence here.
 Instead, the constraints of the place have pushed us toward a more honest and situated creative practice.
-They’ve challenged us to question assumptions about what art should look like, where it should happen, and who it’s for.
-Our experience has led us to believe that geographically and economically marginalized places like this one not only stand to benefit from creative projects; they also expand the terms of creativity itself, inspiring ways of working free from the commercial pressures and cultural hierarchies that dominate urban art scenes.
+The place continuously challenges us to question our assumptions about what art should look like, where it should happen, and who it’s for, inspiring ways of working free from the commercial pressures and cultural hierarchies that dominate urban art scenes.

 The activities of Abastan Community are supported by Abastan NGO, a non-governmental not-for-profit organization registered in Armenia in 2022.